SEAME-pt/DistributedEmbeddedSystems/digital_cluster/README.md

 # Google Test

-To run gtest, execute the following:
+To view our gtests go to the **test** folder, to run them, execute the following:

 ```bash
 ./automate_test.sh